 - Cohort-based Courses: If you want all your students to take your course simultaneously, use this feature to set a future start date for your course.

-You can also customize branding by uploading your logo and setting primary colors to match your current website.
+You can customize branding by uploading your logo and setting primary colors to match your current website.

 Online Course Creation: